Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Image Source

-If you want a look at a real customer journey map that HubSpot has used recently, check out this interview we conducted with Sarah Flint, Director of System Operations at HubSpot.
-We asked her how her team put together their map (below) as well as what advice she would give to businesses starting from scratch.
+If you want a look at an actual customer journey map that HubSpot has recently used, check out this interview we conducted with Sarah Flint, Director of System Operations at HubSpot.
+We asked her how her team put together their map (below) and what advice she would give to businesses starting from scratch.

 1. Set a goal for the journey map.